 The thing is, too often, ‘you’ never features in the story, makes no intrinsic contribution to it, and I’m left wondering who the narrator is talking to and why this narrative mode has been employed when ‘s/he’ would have done the job just as - more! - effectively.
 This is particularly important when invisible ‘you’ is employed with…

 When you get to hearing that story and you just can’t shake the feeling that you’re going to hate it, but you’re compelled to listen, anyway.
 And when you do, you curl up inside like you’re some kind of shell creature, hiding yourself from all those predators out there, waiting to eat you.

-When the pronoun features this often, it’s all I can see (and that’s just an example I ran off the top of my head; actual stories that suffer from this tend to employ the pronoun and its derivatives way more frequently, and for up to 1000 words).
+When the pronoun features this often, it’s all I can see (and that’s just an example I ran off the top of my head; actual stories that suffer from this tend to employ the pronoun and its derivatives way more frequently, and within up to 1000 words).
 The other details fade into the background as the ‘you, yourself and you’re’ jump out at me each time, like some kind of acrobatic flea circus.
 ‘You’ is not a discreet pronoun.

 Tip: When using ‘you’, employ the pronoun as infrequently as possible.
 And if you are using a perceived audience, justify why the story must be executed that way – what do they contribute to the actual story?

 This one is probably the most common, the most difficult to explain, and the one that is most used without realising the effect it has.
 This is the form that often appears when we are talking to ourselves in our own heads.
 It’s the instance where, technically, ‘one’ should be used as a pronoun, but it sounds too formal and so ‘you’ makes a better alternative.
 Or does it?

 You wouldn’t think it would matter, would you?
 (One wouldn’t think it matters, would one?)

 You’d think they would get the name right!
 (One would think they would use the right name)